isappit/ifile/README.md

 If you don't want download and install "ifile-binaries" folder and you want use XPDF or ANTIWORD installed on your server, you can configure the third-part executable files in configuration.

-For more datail how configure third-parts components in IFile see:
+For more detail how configure third-parts components in IFile see:
  - [XPDF](https://github.com/isappit/ifile/tree/master/src/Config/xml#xpdf)
  - [ANTIWORD](https://github.com/isappit/ifile/tree/master/src/Config/xml#doctotxt)